veridonia/whitepaper/Whitepaper.md

 The throttling mechanism serves several critical functions:

-1. **Quality Control:** By limiting the volume of content from users with lower rating scores, the system naturally elevates the average quality of visible content.
+1. **Quality Control:** By limiting the volume of content from users with lower rating scores, the system naturally increases the average signal relative to noise in visible content.
 2. **Spam Prevention:** Rate limiting creates an effective barrier against automated spam and coordinated manipulation attempts.
 3. **Incentivizing Quality:** The direct relationship between contribution privileges and ELO motivates users to focus on thoughtful, community-aligned contributions rather than quantity.
 4. **Self-Regulation:** The system creates a natural self-regulatory environment where users who consistently provide low-quality content have diminished impact on the community.